AntonioVdlC/chat/README.md

-# Efrei Int Chat
+# Simple Go Chat

-Just a simple chat for past, present and future members of Efrei International!
+Just a simple chat written in Go!
+It is mobile-first (-only?) and can be deployed fairly easily on Heroku, that way you can have total control on how your chat messages are handled.
+For now, the only auth provider is Facebook.

 ## Getting Started